Paria, Utah: Filming location

-In later years the film industry became interested in using the picturesque ghost town, with its canyon vista background, as a location for making Westerns.
+In the 1940s the film industry became interested in using the picturesque ghost town, with its canyon vista background, as a location for making Westerns.
 Several scenes for Buffalo Bill were shot here in 1943, but crews were in a constant struggle against the flooding Paria River.
 Producers of other movies and television programs used Paria more or less throughout the 1950s.
 Then in 1961 the old ghost town was used as a major location for the Rat Pack film Sergeants 3, the largest western ever filmed in Kane County.
 Not satisfied with what remained of Paria, the film's creators constructed an imitation Old West town about a mile to the west.
-Visitors often confused this movie set with the real Paria, as it fell into disuse after the filming of The Outlaw Josey Wales in 1976.
+Visitors often confused this movie set with the real Paria, as it fell into disuse after the filming of The Outlaw Josey Wales in 1975.

 After more flash flooding severely damaged the set in 1998, a team of volunteers and employees of the Bureau of Land Management disassembled the wreckage and replaced the structures in 1999–2001.
 New interpretive signs explained the movie set's significance and distinguished it from Paria itself.
 Then in 2006 the rebuilt set was destroyed by a suspicious fire.

 In 2007, Paria was used as a filming location by the independent film The Attic Door.
 A facade of a house was built in the footprint of the previous set, then moved to the nearby town of Kanab.